langchain-ai/langchain/docs/tracing/local_installation.md

    langchain plus stop
    ```

-## Navigating the LangChainPlus UI
+## Congratulations!

+Now that you've set up the tracing server, you can use it to debug, monitor, and evaluate your LangChain applications.
+What's next?

-You can check out an overview of the LangChainPlus UI in the [LangChain Tracing](../additional_resources/tracing.md) guide.
+- For an overview of the LangChain Plus UI check out the [LangChain Tracing](../additional_resources/tracing.md) guide.
+- For information on how to use your traces as datasets for testing and evaluation, check out the [Datasets](./datasets.md) guide.